kin-starters/kinetic-typescript-node-demo-server/README.md

 ## If you're just getting started, you might want to look at [this](https://developer.kin.org/tutorials/#getting-started) first...

 ## Dev Community
-Join us on [Discord](https://discord.com/invite/kdRyUNmHDn) if you're looking for support with your App or to connect with other active Kin developers
+Join us on [Discord](https://discord.com/invite/kdRyUNmHDn) if you're looking for support with your App or to connect with other active Kin developers.

+If you're stuck or have any questions you'd like answering, get in touch on our [kin-node](https://discord.com/channels/808859554997469244/811117045742960640) channel.